 I did explain this before but let review again about black and white photography.

 If you really look at black and white photography, the truth it’s not filled with black and white color.
 But actually with gray color which happens to have a dark tone and light tone.

 Let’s take a look at this image:

 As you can see it’s a box of gradual color from dark (left) to bright (right).
 Can’t tell?
-But if you look more closely there’s a distinguish between the left part and right part.
-Now this is because both side has a familiar tone and because of that, it almost look the same.
+But if you look more closely there’s a distinction between the left part and right part.
+Now, this is because both sides have a familiar tone and because of that, it almost looks the same.
 That’s low contrast.

 So I want a black and white.
 The only way to do it is by making the tone complete opposite to one another.
-And if you look at the image above what I did is make the left side more darker and the right side more lighter.
-And so we can see more obvious the different between those two.
+And if you look at the image above what I did is make the left side darker and the right side lighter.
+And so we can see more obvious the difference between those two.
 That’s high contrast.

-So what contrast mean in black and white photography?
-It mean is to create more lighter tone on bright part and create more darker tone on dark part.
-Or make white more whiter and black more blacker.
+So what does contrast means in black and white photography?
+It means is to create a lighter tone on the bright part and create a darker tone on the dark part.
+Or make white whiter and black blacker.

 Just remember this:

 White + Contrast = Whiter